balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 - abelian groups of course 100%
 - Symmetric group of order 6: 11/720 - pretty low!
-- Quaternion group, Dihedral group of order 4 and the Pauli group: 5/8
+- Quaternion group, Dihedral group of order 4, and the Pauli group: 5/8

 Can we go higher?
-It turns out that it is impossible for two random elements in a non-abelian group to have more than 5/8 chance to commute!
+It turns out that two random elements in a non-abelian group can't have more than a 5/8 chance to commute!

 The proof is relatively simple: given that the centralizer $C_G(g)$ for any element $g \in G$ in a non-abelian group is a proper subgroup, it can only be of order $\lvert G \lvert/2$ at most (due to [Lagrange](https://en.wikipedia.org/wiki/Lagrange%27s_theorem_(group_theory)) the subgroup's order has to divide the group's order).
 But, the same is true for the center of the group itself, $Z(G)$ is a subgroup of all the centralizers, and as such, it must be up to half the size of the centralizers, and as such, it must be that $\lvert Z(G) \lvert  \leq \lvert G \lvert /4$.
 We can see in the Pauli group that the center has 4 elements, out of the 16, we are hitting this limit.